NeoGranular/lanyon/_posts/2016-05-13-heaven-awakening-chapter-35.md

 Who is this?

 Baliyan was at a loss.
-Since surname is Wei, he must be one of the twelve Protectors.
-These twelve individuals with different origins, after following Wei Zhong and turning into his Protectors, would be bestowed the common surname ‘Wei’.
+Since surname is Wei, he must be one of the twelve Family Guardians.
+These twelve individuals with different origins, after following Wei Zhong and turning into his Family Guardians, would be bestowed the common surname ‘Wei’.
 Wei Ying is probably one of them.
 However, why has his name never been heard.

 “Are you finished looking?”
 At this moment, Wei Ming’s voice sounded.